petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ![DesignModels2.009.png](docs/images/DesignModels2.009.png)
 *What does your design profession look like 5 years from now?
 Or 20?
 Will your current skill set still be sufficient?
 How to make yourself independent from the changes in design that are likely to happen?
-Or better, how can you use them to our advantage?* Read what *Design Design Space* has to offer.
+Or better, how can you use them to our advantage?* Read what *DesignDesign.Space* has to offer.

 ~~~Python
 box = page['Footer']